bpasanek/puzzlecode/README.md

 [13] "  This were to be new made when thou art old"
 [14] "  And see thy blood warm when thou feel'st it cold."

 How to rewrite the C code?
 A good question!
-The hyphenated positions in the grid above should, Brad thinks, be filled first in any revised walk-back routine.
+The hyphenated positions in the grid above should be filled first in any revised walk-back routine.
 That is, the first pentominoes should be placed over these squares in such a way that no piece covers only part of a poem position marked with a ?-?, ?-?-?, etc. Performance might be optimized if the partially packed puzzle is then checked for areas that won't fit a pentomino.
 Alternately, brute packing of shapes can continue until the solver fails and has to back up and start again.

 Each of the 17 sonnets has a different set of constraints on pentomino placement and word-division.
-It may well be that there are sonnets that do not have solutions.
+It may well be that there are sonnets that do not have elegant octave or sestet solutions.
+Indeed, we already know that only three of the first 17 have sestet solutions.

 An extra headache: 7 sonnets (sonnets 3, 8, 9, 10, 11, 15, 17) have lines in them that have more than ten syllables.
 We'll need to adjust these lines by hand (eliding syllables or crowding them) before pursuing scripted solutions.

+-- Brad Pasanek (2/13/2018)

 ### More Resources
 Discussion of pentomino puzzle solving at